nies14/Spatio-Temporal-MLP-Graph/README.md

 Our model is evaluated on [Human3.6M](http://vision.imar.ro/human3.6m) and [MPI-INF-3DHP](https://vcai.mpi-inf.mpg.de/3dhp-dataset/) datasets.

 ### Human3.6M & MPI-INF-3DHP
 We set up the Human3.6M & MPI-INF-3DHP dataset in the same way as [PoseAug](https://github.com/jfzhang95/PoseAug).
 Please refer to [DATASETS.md](https://github.com/jfzhang95/PoseAug/blob/main/DATASETS.md) for the preparation of the dataset files & put them in `./dataset` directory.
+You can also download from [Here](https://drive.google.com/drive/folders/1TgQ2DBYF8uPz7HS4Y17_eEN2fuGNKsFc?usp=sharing).

 ## Evaluating our pre-trained models
-You can download our pre-trained models from [here](https://drive.google.com/drive/folders/1gWk1B-q-220XR-9MqdlqJFtUI3eBVJe6?usp=sharing).
+You can download our pre-trained models from [here](https://drive.google.com/drive/folders/1BzpgF_Oc1lr036WVi_EKBT4GrZg8QaTQ?usp=sharing).
 Put them in the `./checkpoint` directory.
 ### Human 3.6M

 To evaluate our pre-trained model using the detected 2D keypoints (HR-Net) with pose refinement, please run: